Tools

 Enter a bodyweight and total to see your score.

-DOTS adjusts a lifter's total for bodyweight so lifters across weight classes can be compared on one scale.
-A heavier lifter and a lighter lifter with the same DOTS are judged to have lifted equally well relative to their size.
-It has largely replaced Wilks as the default coefficient at many federations.
+DOTS is a scoring formula used in powerlifting to compare lifters of different bodyweights.
+A heavier lifter and a lighter lifter with the same DOTS score are judged to have lifted equally well relative to their size.

 How the score is computed